A New Partnership with Brunel Medical School

 Exciting News!
 Peel Roleplay Joins Forces with the Seven Force Strategic Collaboration

 We are thrilled to share that Peel Roleplay has been appointed as the exclusive provider of Role Play Actors to the Bedfordshire, Cambridgeshire, and Hertfordshire Police Constabularies, collectively known as the Seven Force Strategic Collaboration.
-The collaboration also includes the police forces of Norfolk, Suffolk, Essex and Kent and was established in 2015, to develop […]
+The collaboration also includes the police forces of Norfolk, Suffolk, Essex and Kent and was established in 2015, to […]

 Peel Roleplay on Tour – Teaching Session and Feedback Training